cmsc426/cmsc426.github.io/hw1.md

 - Limitation of each outliers rejection technique

-As usual, your report must be full English sentences,<b>not</b> commented code.
+As usual, your report must be full English sentences,**not** commented code.
 There is a word limit of 750 words and no minimum length requirement

 ## Collaboration Policy
-You are <b>not allowed</b> to discuss the ideas with other people.
+You are **not allowed** to discuss the ideas with other people.
 The code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
 For the full honor code refer to the CMSC426 Fall 2018 website